jakthehutt/thinkubator-rag/VERCEL_DEPLOYMENT.md

 ## Overview

-Your Thinkubator RAG application has been configured for deployment to Vercel using a **FastAPI backend** with a **modern HTML frontend**.
-This approach works better than deploying Streamlit directly to Vercel due to serverless constraints.
+Your Thinkubator RAG application has been configured for deployment to Vercel using a **Next.js frontend** with **Python serverless functions**.
+This modern architecture provides excellent performance and scalability.

 ## 🚀 Quick Deployment Steps